-1.5.4.4.3 Single-Ended CMOS Input (Ask a Question)
+1.5.4.3.3 Single-Ended CMOS Input

 In addition, the XCVR\REFCLK\P/N pins can connect a single-ended CMOS clock signal to the REFCLK0 and REFCLK1 inputs.
 This allows two independent reference clocks to be applied to a XCVR REFCLK inputs.
 XCVR\VREF is not used for single-ended CMOS reference clock input signaling.